Authorship of railway literature

 Wheeler, Geoffrey

 Fired by steam consists of twenty four coloured plates based on water colour paintings produced by air-brushing.
 Most are of Great Western locomotives, but there is also a non-streamlined Duchess and a Princess Royal in LMS red and an A4 in garter blue.
-The Author had been trained in the drawing office of the Civil Engineer at Paddington and later produced cut-away artwork for The Eagle comic.
+The Author born in Penn, Bucks in 1929 and from 1945 joined Great Western Railway and trained in the drawing office of the Civil Engineer at Paddington and later produced cut-away artwork for The Eagle comic Went freelance in 1961.
+Died 1995.
+See also Rly Mag., 1981, 127, 20.for autobiographical details and rather better reproductions of his paintings

 Back to index page